loopdash/loopdash/src/glossary/screen-options.md

 title: Screen Options - Loopdash
 h1: Screen Options
 h2: What does it mean?
-summary: Screen Options in Wordpress allow users to customize the display of various elements on a particular screen or page, such as hiding or showing certain widgets or columns.
+description: Screen Options in Wordpress allow users to customize the display of various elements on a particular screen or page, such as hiding or showing certain widgets or columns.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly